Boundary Layer Estimates in Stochastic Homogenization: Introduction

 \section{Introduction}

+In the past two decades an extensive theory of quantitative homogenization of random media has been developed.
+For the linear elliptic PDE

+with a stationary random coefficient field $a$ with (suitably defined) decay of correlations, optimal-order convergence estimates in $\eps$ to the solution $\bar u$ to a constant-coefficient effective equation $-\nabla \cdot (\bar a \nabla \bar u) = f$ have been obtained \cite{ArmstrongKuusiMourratNew,GNO1,GloriaOttoNearOptimal}.
+However, most of the existing stochastic homogenization literature has focused on the homogenization problem on the entire space $\mathbb{R}^d$.

-Both in periodic homogenization and in stochastic homogenization, the presence of a domain boundary should be expected to lead to intricate effects and substantial new challenges: In the periodic setting, the domain boundary breaks the periodic structure, while in stochastic homogenization, the domain boundary breaks the stationarity (invariance with respect to spatial shifts) of the problem.
+Both in periodic and stochastic homogenization, it is not surprising that the presence of a domain boundary may lead to intricate effects and substantial new challenges: In the periodic setting, the domain boundary breaks the periodic structure, while in stochastic homogenization, the domain boundary breaks the stationarity (invariance with respect to spatial shifts) of the problem.
+Nevertheless, for the Dirichlet problem with sufficiently regular boundary data the rate of convergence of $u_\eps$ towards $\bar u$ in the interior of the domain is not affected by the presence of a domain boundary; for a scalar PDE this follows from the maximum principle, while for systems we refer to \cite{AvellanedaLinCPAM,AvellanedaLinBoundary}.
+However, already in the periodic case imposing boundary data that oscillates on the $\eps$-scale --a problem that naturally arises in higher-order quantitative homogenization theories-- leads to highly challenging new effects \cite{AllaireAmar,ArmstrongKuusiMourratPrange,GerardVaretMasmoudi}, as nontrivial interactions of the oscillating boundary data with the oscillating coefficient field emerge.
+To the best of our knowledge, the corresponding problem in stochastic homogenization -- the fluctuating Dirichlet problem for a random elliptic operator -- has remained largely unexplored.

+In the present work, we are concerned with the stochastic homogenization of the fluctuating Dirichlet problem for the elliptic PDE \eqref{LinearElliptic0} on a half-space $\Hd$.
+We prove optimal-order estimates on the decay of the boundary layer corrector.
+Our results have interesting applications concerning the accuracy of the approximation of the effective coefficient via the representative volume element method (RVE method).

-Indeed, in particular in quantitative homogenization theory on bounded domains, it is important to understand the impact of boundary layers on the solution: For instance, for periodic coefficient fields $a(\cdot)=a(\cdot+k), k\in \mathbb{Z}^d$, with $a=a^\transpose$, solutions to the linear elliptic PDE on the whole space
+\textbf{The fluctuating/oscillating Dirichlet problem in homogenization.} Before stating our main results, let us briefly discuss how the oscillating/fluctuating Dirichlet problem naturally emerges in the construction of higher-order homogenization theories.
+In order to obtain a higher-order quantitative homogenization theory for elliptic PDEs on bounded domains, it is important to understand the impact of boundary layers on the solution: For instance, for periodic coefficient fields $a(\cdot)=a(\cdot+k), k\in \mathbb{Z}^d$, with $a=a^\transpose$, solutions to the linear elliptic PDE on the whole-space